 - Provide proof of financial hardship (such as tax returns, three months of pay stubs, or Social Security Disability Insurance/Supplemental Security Income award letter from within the past year); and

-- Verify child/children’s date(s) of birth by providing copy of birth certificate(s).
+- Verify the child/children’s date(s) of birth by providing copy of the birth certificate(s).

 Protection for Serious Illness/Handicapped

 If you are seriously ill and/or handicapped and are having trouble paying your energy bills because of financial hardship, the Rhode Island Public Utilities Commission and Rhode Island Energy have protections in place to help you:

 Seriously ill is defined as “an illness that is life-threatening or that will cause irreversible adverse consequences to human health,” or “has a significant potential to become life-threatening or to cause irreversible adverse consequences to human health.”

 To qualify, your licensed physician must complete the Serious Illness / Handicapped Form.